openshift/cluster-operator/README.md

   * Compile the Go code and create the Cluster Operator images (both Go and Ansible):
     * `make images`
-  * Deploy cluster operator to the OpenShift cluster you're currently logged into:
+  * Deploy cluster operator to the OpenShift cluster you are currently logged into. (see above for oc login example)
     * `ansible-playbook contrib/ansible/deploy-devel-playbook.yaml`
   * If your code/image changed, but the kubernetes config did not (which is usually the case), you should delete pods appropriately:
     * `oc delete pod -l app=cluster-operator-controller-manager`